neex/1u.ms/README.md

 #### But what if I use it during some illegal adventure or DDoS it with a huge amount of traffic?

 These are awful ideas which I don't like.

+#### I've read the code and have concluded that you're a noob.
+It is the shittiest program ever.

+Sorry.